algorithmiaio/dev-center/_pages/teams.md

 ## Algorithms

 Algorithms are the foundation for work on the Algorithmia platform.
 You can think of an algorithm as a maestro who coordinates all functionality and connections for your ML solution.
 You will find all of your team's algorithms on the Algorithms page, which is the default landing page after you log into the platform.
 Clicking on an algorithm will bring you to that algorithm's overview page, where you can code, view details, adjust settings, and more.

-### Utility algorithms

-From the **Algorithms** page you can also access *Utility Algorithms*.
-Utility algorithms are developed by Algorithmia's own ML experts for use in your ML pipelines.
-They offer functionality from basic operations to NLP, deep learning, and time series.
-Utility Algorithms are automatically included for use by every team so you can focus on your own custom trained models and not the supporting functions.

-NOTE: You cannot edit the source code of utility algorithms.
-If you find a bug within a utility algorithm please reach out to support@algorithmia.com.
-{: .notice-info}

 ## Data